kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

    print("Hello World")

-All code blocks have a :guilabel:`Copy` button.
-Clicking the button copies the code to the clipboard.

-If you don't provide an explicit language to the directive, a fallback is used:
+If you don't provide a language to the directive, Sphinx uses a fallback:

 #.
-If you used the :rst:`highlight` directive to set a default language on a per-document basis,
+If you used the ``highlight`` directive to set a default language for the **current document**,
    any code block *after* this directive is highlighted with the language you specified.

 #.
 If you set the global fallback language for highlighting in the Sphinx configuration